GLOBAL MARKETS-Stocks eye biggest rally in 4 years on Fed relief

 Still, there are grounds for caution in commodities, as highlighted by Alcoa's third quarter profit miss announced on Thursday

-In currencies, the dollar retreated on the back of the dovish Fed minutes, with the dollar index down a half of one percent and the euro up 0.75 percent at $1.1363.
+In currencies, the dollar retreated on the back of the dovish Fed minutes, with the dollar index down around a third of one percent and the euro up 0.5 percent at $1.1330 .

 On Thursday HSBC issued one of the boldest U.S. and European yield forecasts of all the big investment banks, predicting the 10-year U.S. yield will fall to 1.5 percent and the equivalent German bund yield at just 0.2 percent next year.
-(Reporting by Jamie McGeever; Editing by Toby Chopra)
+(Additional reporting by Lisa Twaronite in Tokyo; Editing by Toby Chopra)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer